renard162/anomaly_stealth_pack/README.md

 ---------

 ### Updating
 To avoid losing your progress with achievements and your settings, when updating the package, extract only the `db` directory into the game's directory.
+If the `WelcomeLauncher.exe` file is not in the game's root directory, extract it as well.

 ### Installation